akeneo/pim-api-docs/content/apps/using-oauth2.md

 - `code_challenge` (required)
 - `redirect_uri` (required, only if included in the Authorization Request)

-### What's the Code Challenge ?
+### What's the Code Challenge?

-To validate the App identity, instead of sending your client secret, the PIM requires a code challenge, different for each Access Token Request, alongside the OAuth client id.
+To validate the App identity, instead of sending your client secret, Akeneo PIM requires a code challenge, different for each Access Token Request, alongside the OAuth client id.
 The code challenge is composed of 2 keys:
 - `code_identifier`: high-entropy cryptographic random string